 Opiates are a type of drug that is derived from the opium poppy plant.
 Opiates include both prescription medications and illegal drugs, such as heroin.
 These drugs work by depressing the central nervous system, which can lead to feelings of relaxation and euphoria.
 However, opiates can also be addictive and lead to harmful side effects.

 Opiates can have a range of effects, both short- and long-term.
-In the short term, opiates can cause euphoria, relaxation, and drowsiness.
+In the short-term, opiates can cause euphoria, relaxation, and drowsiness.
 They can also lead to constipation and respiratory depression.
 In the long-term, opiates can cause addiction, tolerance, and dependence.
 They can also lead to serious health problems, such as respiratory depression, overdose, and death.

 Anyone can be at risk for abusing opiates, but some groups are more likely than others.
-People who are addicted to prescription painkillers are at a higher risk of abusing heroin, for example.
+People who are addicted to prescription painkillers are at a higher risk for abusing heroin, for example.
 Other groups that are at risk for opiate abuse include those who have a history of addiction, mental health problems, or traumatic experiences.

 The Need for Drug Detox